Missouri ex rel. Gaines v. Canada: Decision

 Writing for the majority, Chief Justice Charles Evans Hughes held that when the state provides legal training, it must provide it to every qualified person to satisfy equal protection.
 It can neither send them to other states, nor condition that training for one group of people, such as Black people, on levels of demand from that group.
 Key to the court's conclusion was that there was no provision for legal education of Black people in Missouri so Missouri law guaranteeing equal protection applied.
 Sending Gaines to another state would have been irrelevant.

 Justice James C. McReynolds's dissent emphasized a body of case law, with sweeping statements about state control of education before suggesting the possibility that despite the majority opinion, Missouri could still deny Gaines admission.

 The decision did not quite strike down separate but equal facilities, upheld in Plessy v.
 Ferguson (1896).
 Instead, it provided that if there was only one school, students of all races could be admitted.
 The decision struck down segregation by exclusion if the government provided just one school, making the decision in this case a precursor to Brown v.
 Board of Education (1954).

 This marked the beginning of the Supreme Court's reconsideration of Plessy.
 The Supreme Court did not overturn Plessy v.
 Ferguson or violate the "separate but equal" precedents, but began to concede the difficulty and near-impossibility of a state maintaining segregated Black and White institutions that could never be truly equal.
 This case helped forge the legal framework for Brown v.
 Board of Education, which banned segregation in public schools.

 Despite the initial victory claimed by the NAACP, after the Supreme Court had ruled in Gaines' favor and ordered the Missouri Supreme Court to reconsider the case, Gaines was nowhere to be found.
 When the University of Missouri soon after moved to dismiss the case, the NAACP did not oppose the motion.

+Houston withdrew the case due to Gaines' disappearance.
+In February 1939, Gaines lived at the Alpha Phi Alpha fraternity house in Chicago while seeking employment.
+In a brief note to his mother, Callie Gaines, he discussed the pressure that came with his representation of the campaign to desegregate secondary education.
+A few days after the letter, Gaines left the fraternity house to buy post stamps and was never seen again.
+Houston and the NAACP dropped the case.